rameerez/multirail/README.md

 Designed to work with a [DigitalOcean](https://m.do.co/c/b6d95cc978e4) one-click Rails droplet.

+[⚠️ WARNING]: This is still a really rough prototype – I only created it to help myself deploy my rails projects.
+I wouldn't recommend using it in real production environments cuz it might be buggy (even though I use it for my production apps) Please contribute to improve the project!

 # Pre-requisites

 You need an already working Rails app, ready to deploy, and using the same Ruby version as your server.
+Also you need to be using a `postgresql` db and adapter.

 You need a target production Linux server you can `ssh` into, with the following stuff installed: `ruby`, `rvm`, `bundler`, `certbot`, `nginx`, `psql`, `git` (the recommended option is to spin up a [Rails DigitalOcean droplet](https://m.do.co/c/b6d95cc978e4) that has all this already installed).
 If you're using private Git repos, make sure your server has access to those via ssh (how-to in the following setup instructions).